Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Fraud.md

 ## Velocity Controls

-To verify [velocity controls], submit a transaction that violates the fraud setting for a velocity control.
+To verify [velocity controls](?path=docs/Resources/Guides/Fraud/Fraud-Settings-Velocity.md), submit a transaction that violates the fraud setting for a velocity control.

 ### Payload Example